Using direct payments for care

 You can use direct payments to buy services from an agency, for example, a home care agency, or to employ a carer or personal assistant.

-You cannot use direct payments to buy local authority services.
-However, you can have a combination of some local authority services and some direct payments.
+You can't use direct payments to buy local council services.
+However, you can have a combination of some local council services and some direct payments.

-The local authority (LA) will not usually allow you to use direct payments to pay for services from your husband, wife or partner or from family members living with you.
-This means the following people:
+The local council won't usually allow you to use direct payments to pay for services from your husband, wife or partner or from family members living with you.
+This includes the following people:

 • parent or parent-in-law